zaphosting/docs/docs/webspace-wordpress-migration.md

 As a last step, we would recommend setting up a new SSL Certificate for your new website instance on your ZAP-Hosting Webspace.
 By default, when a domain is added via the webspace, it will remain unencrypted.

-We recommend reading our dedicated [Webspace SSL guide](webspace-plesk-ssl.md) for detailed instructions on setting this up.
+We recommend reading our dedicated [Create SSL Certificate](webspace-plesk-ssl.md) for detailed instructions on setting this up.

 ## Conclusion